Understanding fluctuations through Multivariate Circulant Singular Spectrum Analysis: Introduction

 \section{Introduction}

-Signal extraction is an old problem across disciplines, but typical decomposition procedures differ depending on the field.
+Signal extraction is an old problem across various disciplines, but typical decomposition procedures differ depending on the field.
 For instance, engineers work with amplitude and frequency modulated (AM-FM) signals.
-They usually deal with high frequencies and use different methods to extract possibly highly non-linear fluctuations, as those based on the Hilbert Transform (Huang et al., 1998; Gianfelici et al., 2007; and Biagetti et al., 2015).
+They usually deal with high frequencies and use different methods to extract possibly highly non-linear fluctuations, such as those based on the Hilbert Transform (Huang et al., 1998; Gianfelici et al., 2007; and Biagetti et al., 2015).
 However, these methods were not designed to work with low frequencies.
 On the other hand, economists need to extract long and medium-term information, like the trend and cycle, free of seasonality, for policy analysis.
-In general, they use parametric models either based on ARIMA formulations (see e.g. Hillmer and Tiao, 1982) or in the state space framework (see e.g. Harvey, 1989), that may not work well with short or highly nonlinear time series.
-An alternative that seems to work well in many situations, is Circulant Singular Spectrum Analysis (CiSSA), a nonparametric procedure for signal extraction developed in Bógalo et al. (2021) for univariate time series.
+In general, they use parametric models either based on ARIMA formulations (see, e.g. Hillmer and Tiao, 1982) or in the state space framework (see e.g. Harvey, 1989) that may not work well with short or highly nonlinear time series.

-The previous concerns extend to the multivariate framework, where the interest lies in the analysis of a set of time series simultaneously.
-Multivariate Circulant Singular Spectrum Analysis (M-CiSSA) is a unified framework for multivariate signal extraction.
-It is based on the properties of the eigen-structure of a block circulant matrix related to the second order moments of the vector of time series and their lags.
-As a byproduct, M-CiSSA also provides the phase or relative cyclical position among the extracted signals at each frequency as a direct output of the analysis.
-Additionally, we prove a uniqueness theorem that relates the univariate and multivariate analysis.
-This is crucial to identify the sources of fluctuations of the univariate signals.

-The origins of M-CiSSA rely on Singular Spectrum Analysis, SSA, a non-parametric procedure for signal extraction based on subspace algorithms, see, for instance, the surveys by Ghil et al. (2002) or Golyandina and Zhigljavsky (2013).
+Singular Spectrum Analysis (SSA) is another alternative for signal extraction based on subspace algorithms (see, for instance, the surveys by Ghil et al., 2002, or Golyandina and Zhigljavsky, 2013).
 After choosing a window length $L$, SSA builds a related trajectory matrix by putting together lagged pieces of the original time series and performs its Singular Value Decomposition.
-Different alternatives of SSA, like Basic and Toeplitz SSA, need to identify the frequencies associated with the estimated components after they have been extracted.
-The introduction of Circulant Singular Spectrum Analysis, CiSSA, in Bógalo et al. (2021) solves this problem.
-CiSSA uses an alternative matrix of second moments that is circulant and allows for closed formulae of eigenvalues and eigenvectors so that they can be linked to specific frequencies and, therefore, automate the procedure of assigning frequencies to the extracted principal components.
+Different alternatives of SSA, such as Basic and Toeplitz SSA, need to identify the frequencies associated with the estimated components after they have been extracted.
+Within this framework Circulant Singular Spectrum Analysis (CiSSA), is a nonparametric procedure developed in Bógalo et al. (2021) for univariate time series, that allows for an automated matching between the extracted signals and their frequency of oscillation.